Contents

 A few important requirements must be met in order to take the examination for the large EU drone driving licence:

-• submit a practical self-declaration, i.e. provide evidence of your practical flying skills.
+- submit a practical self-declaration, i.e. prove your practical flying skills.

-If you don't have either of these and would like to go from zero to a full EU drone licence as quickly as possible, then our full EU training course is the right choice for you.
+If you don't have either and want to go from zero to a full EU drone licence as quickly as possible, then our full EU training course is the right choice for you.

 The content of the test builds on the successful completion of the small EU drone licence and covers topics such as meteorology, drone technology and legal regulations.